svetakrasikova/macgui/README.md

 #  RevBayes GUI

-This is the RevBayes GUI project repository.
+This is the RevBayes GUI project.
 RevBayes GUI is a graphical user interface for RevBayes.
-It is written in Swift with the use of Cocoa libraries and runs on the macOS platform.
+It is written in Swift with the use of Cocoa libraries, for the macOS platform.

 ## Motivation